How it works

-We've also developed a Leadership Development Intensive, which combines all the topics from each seminar into a 7 week course designed to build leadership skills for senior students beginning to think about life after school.
+We've also developed a Future Skills Intensive, which combines all the topics from each seminar into a 7 week course designed to build critical skills for senior students beginning to think about life after school.

 It runs one day per week, immediately after school, on school grounds.
 Students enrol for the course on an optional basis, and generally pay for it themselves, meaning there is no cost to the school.
 Participating students will then meet in a classroom after school one day each week for 7 weeks, with classes running for 90 minutes each week.

 Usually we'll come and speak to a whole year group for 10 minutes to introduce ourselves and what the course is about, and then students that are interested can enrol and pay online.
 We keep class sizes small, usually to around 15 students.
 If more students take up the course, then we can run classes on multiple afternoons.